Queen’s University signs new innovation and collaboration agreement with BBC Northern Ireland

 The collaboration, which also includes Ulster University, will help support learning and development opportunities across Northern Ireland with student placements, even greater engagement between the three organisations and the sharing of knowledge and facilities.

-The agreement was signed in BBC Broadcasting House (Thursday 11 May) by Peter Johnston, Director BBC Northern Ireland, Queen’s University Vice-Chancellor Professor Patrick Johnson and Deputy Vice Chancellor Professor Alastair Adair, from Ulster University.
+The agreement was signed in BBC Broadcasting House (Thursday 11 May) by Peter Johnston, Director BBC Northern Ireland, Queen’s University Vice-Chancellor Professor Patrick Johnston and Deputy Vice Chancellor Professor Alastair Adair, from Ulster University.

 Peter Johnston, Director BBC NI, said: "Both Queen’s University and the Ulster University have a reputation for excellence and innovation.
 Although we have collaborated with the universities on a range of projects before, this agreement will forge new opportunities which will benefit students, audiences and the wider society in Northern Ireland.”